 After arriving at the hostel and some time of relaxing I went to the house from Max and Mary.
 They showed me their beautiful house and told me some stories from other travelers on Phillip Island.
 Then Max and I left Mary behind to go on search for wallabies.
 As a local, Max knew where to find wallabies.
 We found groups of wallabies, but also individual animals.
 In general I observed that the wallabies were much shier than those wallabies I had seen before.
 Maybe it is because they are not used to a flow of tourists?
 Nevertheless, I was very grateful to get a glimpse into the life of wild wallabies on Phillip Island.
 Without Max I would not have seen any wallaby on Phillip Island.

 In the following days I explored the peninsula on my own, including the small town Cowes.
-On one day I observed an Australian sea lion at the jetty.
+On one day I observed a seal at the jetty.
 The animal appeared relaxed to me, but also a little bit alone.
 Maybe s/he just needed some time off from living in a colony like I do from big cities?

 On the road by bike